 This project is suitable for Master or PhD Students.

-The control of viral infections and cancers is reliant on a functioning and organised immune system.
-However, uncontrolled virus replication and cancer growth result in immune dysfunction and lead to disease progression.
-This project aims to identify new targets, which have the potential to activate or rescue dysfunctional immune cells and increase their ability to fight the disease.
+The control of viral infections and cancers is reliant on a well-functioning and organized immune system.
+Natural killer (NK) and cytotoxic T cells are the primary immune cells responsible for killing virus-infected and tumour cells.
+However, uncontrolled virus replication and cancer growth result in dysfunction of these immune cells and lead to disease progression.